Compliance (film)

 Compliance is a 2012 American thriller film written and directed by Craig Zobel and starring Ann Dowd, Dreama Walker, Pat Healy, and Bill Camp.
-The plot of the movie is closely based upon an actual strip search phone call scam that took place in Mount Washington, Kentucky in 2004.
+The plot of the movie is closely based upon the series of strip search phone call scams that took place in Mount Washington, Kentucky in 2004, although the names of the real-life figures were changed.
 In both the film and the real-life incident, a caller posing as a police officer convinced a restaurant manager and others to carry out unlawful and intrusive procedures on an innocent employee.

-Compliance had its world premiere at the Sundance Film Festival on January 21, 2012 and was distributed by Magnolia Pictures for its general release on August 17, 2012.
+Compliance had its world premiere at the Sundance Film Festival on January 21, 2012, and was distributed by Magnolia Pictures for its general release on August 17, 2012.
 Dowd's performance as Sandra, the manager, won the National Board of Review Award for Best Supporting Actress.

 Plot

 Sandra, manager of a ChickWich fast food restaurant, receives a call from someone identifying himself as Officer Daniels.
 He claims to be in contact with the regional manager about a customer who had money allegedly stolen by an employee that day.
 Daniels says that he will remain on the phone while Sandra detains the employee until the police arrive.
 Sandra identifies Becky as the suspect based on the description; Daniels confirms the name.

 Sandra brings Becky to the restaurant office.
 Becky denies the theft.
 At Daniels' behest, Sandra searches Becky's pockets and purse and finds nothing.
 Telling her that the alternative is to have Becky go to jail, Daniels has her strip-search Becky in the presence of another employee, Marti.
-Daniels tells Sandra that he and other officers are searching Becky's home on suspicion that her brother is involved in drugs, and that Becky may be involved.
+Daniels tells Sandra that he and other cops are searching Becky's home on suspicion that her brother is involved in drugs, and that Becky may be an accomplice.
 He has Sandra put Becky's clothes into a bag and take it to her car for inspection by the police.

 Sandra insists she resume managing the restaurant as it is busy.
-After Daniels stipulates that a male employee watch Becky for "security reasons", another employee, Kevin, is brought in, but questions Daniels' instructions and leaves.
+After Daniels stipulates that a male employee watch Becky for "security reasons", another employee, Kevin, is brought in, but refuses to follow Daniels' instructions and leaves.
 Sandra's fiancé Van takes over; under pressure from Daniels over the beers he drank before driving to the restaurant, he has Becky perform nude jumping jacks, ostensibly to shake loose any contraband concealed in her body.
 After Becky protests, Daniels has Van spank her.
 Eventually, Becky is coerced into performing oral sex on Van.
-Van leaves with guilt and is replaced by the custodian, Harold, who is outraged by Daniels' instructions.
+Van leaves guilt-ridden and is in turn replaced by the custodian, Harold, who is outraged by Daniels' instructions.
 Harold tells Sandra about Daniels' orders; she calls the regional manager, who tells her he has no idea about any investigation.

 The police discover that a similar incident happened elsewhere.
-Daniels is identified by closed circuit recordings and arrested; he is a family man working as a telemarketer.
+Daniels is identified by closed-circuit recordings and arrested; he is a family man working as a telemarketer.
 Becky meets an attorney to discuss options for suing Sandra.
 Sandra, now unemployed and no longer seeing Van, tells a journalist she is a blameless victim.